lukasbaumweb/lukasbaumweb/README.md

 - 👋 Hi, I’m @lukasbaumweb
 - 👀 I’m interested in everything which contains 0 and 1.
-- 🌱 I’m currently learning dynamics 365, react and al.
+- 🌱 I’m currently learning react, node and firebase.

 <!---
 lukasbaumweb/lukasbaumweb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.